PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/github.md

 Note that Github also has a desktop app that helps you manage repository update without command line: <https://desktop.github.com>.

-One of my favorite meme about Github:
+One of my favorite memes about Github:

 ![]({{ site.baseurl }}{% link assets/images/github_meme.png %})